SandraObanijesu/Coursera-Vs.-Udemy-Financial-Analysis-2021-2023/README.md

 # About The Project
 This project provides a detailed financial analysis of two leading online learning platforms, Coursera and Udemy, covering the fiscal years 2021 to 2023.
-It evaluates and compares both companies' financial performance using key indicators from Income Statements (SOPL), Balance Sheets (SOFP), and Statements of Cash Flows (SOCF).
+It evaluates and compares both companies' financial performance using key indicators from Statement of Profit or Loss (Income Statements), Statement of Financial Position (Balance Sheets), and Statements of Cash Flows.
 The goal is to access which company is demonstrating stronger financial health, operational efficiency, and growth potential, while also highlighting areas of concern or opportunities for improvement.
 The findings are supported by clear visualizations and simplified commentary to make the analysis both insightful and easy to understand.

 # The Data Set
 The dataset used in this analysis was obtained directly fron the official websites of Coursera and Udemy.
 These datasets include publicly available raw financial reports such as income statements, balance sheets and cash flow statements, published for the fiscal years 2021, 2022 and 20223.
 I applied ETL (Extract, Transform, Load) processes, utilizing tools like Power BI to efficiently extract, clean, transform, and load the data.
 This preparation ensured the datasets were ready for analysis and visualization to enable meaningful comparison and accurate insight generation.